sovity/authority-portal/.github/ISSUE_TEMPLATE/bug_report.md

 _Add any other context about the problem here._

 -   Environment: Which instance or deployment were you using when the error occurred?
 Staging, Productive, Connector-URL, etc.?
 -   Used version: If a specific component was used, which Version did you use?
-E.g. EDC v1.0.0
+E.g. v1.0.0
 -   Time: When did the error occur?
 Exact timestamp (incl. time zone; assumed CET/CEST if missing) if possible.
 -   Logs: Error log or further information
 -   Parameter: Request contents or information entered